The Propositional Logic of Team Properties: Axiomatising valuational team semantics

 Thus, $H_V :\Delta \nvDash \phi$ and by Theorem \ref{directThm}:

 This finalises the proof of Theorem \ref{thm:mainAx}. \end{proof}

-Observe that to evaluate $\text{PT}^+$ it is sufficient to consider the valuational algebra $\P 2^\mathbb{N}$ i.e. for all $\Delta, \{\phi\} \subseteq\Fm_{\text{PT}^+}$ we have
+Observe that to evaluate $\text{PT}^+$ it is sufficient to consider the valuational algebra $\P 2^\mathbb{N}$, i.e., for all $\Delta, \{\phi\} \subseteq\Fm_{\text{PT}^+}$ we have

 In this sense $\P 2^\mathbb{N}$ can be seen as canonical for $\text{PT}^+$.
-It is however \textit{not} canonical for the logic in LT axiomatized by PVA, since the canonicity only holds when the formulas are restricted to the language $\Fm_{\text{PT}^+}$.
+It is, however, \textit{not} canonical for the logic in LTP axiomatised by PVA, since the canonicity only holds when the formulas are restricted to the language $\Fm_{\text{PT}^+}$.

+We have proven the main correspondence result for the strong propositional team logic $\mathrm{PT}^+$ by isolating, in the axiom set $\mathrm{PVA}$, the crucial difference between valuational team semantics and the more general LTP semantics.
+Consequently, these same axioms suffice to axiomatise all team logics expressible in $\text{PT}^+$ and the following corollary is immediate.